Skip to content

 At a high level, the rendering flow is:

-1. bino build validates manifests and executes datasets in DuckDB.
+1. bino build validates manifests and executes datasets in the query engine.

 2. bino passes layout specs (LayoutPage, LayoutCard, child components) and data to the front-end renderer.